shakedzy/companion/markdown/install.md

 # Configuration
-Rname the file `config.template` to `config.yml`, and fill in the details below:
+Rename the file `config.yml.template` to `config.yml`, and fill in the details below:

 * `title`: Will appear at the top of the application
 * `model`: